 Halogens are nonmetals.
-At room temperature, fluorine and chlorine are gases and bromine is a liquid.
-Iodine and astatine are solids.
+At room temperature, fluorine and chlorine are gases, bromine is a liquid and Iodine and astatine are solids.
 Halogens are very reactive, the reactivity decreases from fluorine to astatine.
-Halogens do not exist in the elemental form in nature.
+Halogens do not exist in elemental form in nature.
 Astatine isotopes are radioactive with short half-lives.

-- The group of halogens is the only periodic table group which contains elements in all three familiar states of matter at standard temperature and pressure
+- The group of halogens is the only periodic table group that contains elements in all three familiar states of matter at standard temperature and pressure

 - Fluorine (F) is a pale yellow gas

 - Bromine (Br) is a dark red liquid

 - Iodine (I) is a black solid, and when heated, it forms a purple vapour

 - Astatine (At) is a black solid

 - The halogens have a strong and often nasty smell